-But the point of the weekend wasn’t to go all paleo, but to share some time together and commune with nature while being able to escape the elements as well (this was February in the PacNW, after all).
+But the point of the weekend, after all, was not to go all paleo, but to share some time together and commune with nature while being able to escape the rainy weather as well (this was February in the PacNW, after all).

-Cabins currently run $44/night and include a set of bunks, futon and table and chairs, in addition to a fire pit and picnic table outside.
+Cabins currently run $47/night (2019) and include a set of bunks, futon, and table and chairs, in addition to a fire pit and picnic table outside.

 Oh, and possibly the most amazing 18-hole disc golf course any of us had ever seen.